maulanaady/AquaTech-User-Activity-Analysis/README.md

 +	Install Terraform on your machine/VM.
 +	Change directory to the **gcp_terraform** folder.
 +	In the *gcp_terraform/variables.tf* file, update the Terraform variables for project, region, and location according to your preferences.
-+	Execute
++	Execute following command to create the Cloud Storage bucket and BigQuery dataset.
   ```
   terraform init
   terraform plan
   terraform apply
   ```
-  to create the Cloud Storage bucket and BigQuery dataset.
 +	Open google cloud console, and navigate to bigquery.
 Execute the query for the SQL commands in the *./ddl_table.sql* file.

 ### DBT